livewire/docs/source/docs/loading-states.blade.md

 </div>
 @endcode

 Notice, we've added a "Cancel" button to the checkout form.
 If the user clicks the "Cancel" button, the "Processing Payment..." message will show briefly.
-This is clearly undesireable, therefore Livewire offers two directives.
+This is clearly undesirable, therefore Livewire offers two directives.
 You can add `wire:target` to the loading indicator, and pass in the name of a `ref` you define by attaching `wire:ref` to the target.
 Let's look at the adapted example:

 @code(['lang' => 'html'])
 <div>